ITINERARIES A Cultural Day in Tokyo Historic shrines, captivating museums, and verdant parks all in central Tokyo

 Just outside the park grounds you'll find Kyu-Iwasaki-tei Garden, the former residence of the Iwasaki family, founders of the Mitsubishi Group.
 Designed by Josiah Condor in 1896, the wood structure is an architectural marvel and is surrounded by a lush garden.

 Nezu-jinja Shrine is believed to have been founded about 1,900 years ago.
 In April, the area is dotted with blooming pink azalea flowers.
 The shrine's serene grounds match the quiet residential neighborhood that surrounds it.

 Surrounding Nezu-jinja Shrine is Yanesen, a collection of three neighborhoods that seems frozen in time.
 Market stalls, retro buildings, and quaint eateries overflow with old-school charm.
 It's the perfect place to spend the remainder of the day, taking a leisurely evening stroll and stopping by a local restaurant for dinner.

-Widely considered Tokyo's most exquisite landscape garden, Rikugien was created in 1702.
+Tokyo's exquisite landscape garden Rikugien was created in 1702.
 Embodying the Edo style of garden design, Rikugien contains a serene pond, extensive walking trails, and three teahouses.